 There’s not much I expect from 2022 and if it goes as well as this year I will be satisfied.
 Given the recent experience with over a month in Spain I would like to visit Girona, come back to Dénia, and spent a few weeks running and cycling in Austria.

-If you endured up to this point - thanks you, I wish you a lovely year.
+If you endured up to this point - thank you, I wish you a lovely year.